 Does Eve die in The Art of Racing in the Rain?

-Amanda Seyfried’s character in the movie, Denny’s wife Eve, dies of brain cancer in the movie.
+Amanda Seyfried’s character in the movie, Denny’s wife Eve, dies of brain cancer in the film.
 Shortly before dying, Eve admits to Enzo that she is no longer afraid of death.

-Also a talented singer, she showed off her feet in white ankle-strap sandals from Stuart Weitzman.
+On the red carpet, she showed off her feet in white Stuart Weitzman ankle-strap sandals.
 Do you love her yellow summer dress and orange eyeshadow?